 The NP equation for anions and cations also leads to an expression for the total ions flux

 In the derivation of Eq.~\eqref{eq_ED_NP_2} and~\eqref{eq_ED_NP_3}, the electroneutrality condition in the membrane is implemented.
-Note that Eq.~\eqref{eq_ED_NP_3} makes use of \textit{X} without a $|\dots|$-statement, and indeed \textit{X} here can be negative and positive.
-Because of steady-state both equations can be integrated across the membrane, leading to
+Because of steady state, both equations can be integrated across the membrane, leading for current \textit{I} to Eq.~\eqref{eq_ED_7}, and for $J\s{ions,m}$ to